yaoweihu/Fairness-in-RL/README.md

 2. Attention Allocation

-The codes for this case study is in the folder "attention".
+The codes for this case study is in the folder "allocation".
 To run different algorithms, change variable MODEL in config.py.

 ![attention](./assets/attention.png)